 If my body makes CoQ10, why should I take a supplement?

 When you are young, your body can produce adequate levels of CoQ10.
 However, as you get older, your cells do not produce enough of the energy they need to function well.
-Supplementation of CoQ10 has been shown to raise blood levels of this co-enzyme when the bodys ability to synthesize it begins to decrease.
+The body‘s ability to synthesize CoQ10 begins to decline.
+Supplementation of CoQ10 has been shown to raise blood levels of the coenzyme when the body’s ability to synthesize it begins to decrease.